-By default, if you use the Windows Control Panel to stop a server instance, the Windows Service Control Manager (SCM) kills the server's Java Virtual Machine (JVM).
+By default, if you use the Microsoft Management Console to stop a server instance, it kills the server's Java Virtual Machine (JVM).
 If you kill the JVM, the server immediately stops all processing.
 Any session data is lost.
 If you kill the JVM for an Administration Server while the server is writing to the config.xml file, you can corrupt the config.xml file.

-To enable graceful shutdowns from the Windows Control Panel:
+To enable graceful shutdowns from Microsoft Management Console: